Discover Career Opportunities

 You don’t need a diploma to get into the advertising industry but if you’re serious about working in an agency, you can learn a lot by taking a course.
 So what is it that the agencies are attracted to?
 Who would be “the right fit”?

 It takes only a few minutes to spot a fabulous communicator, and a determined personality who is passionate about the field, however, the biggest shine dulls away at the moment when they realize you don’t know enough about what is going on in the communication world.
-With that said, be sure to keep up with industry trends and to get some education.
+With that said, be sure to keep up with industry trends and get some education.

 “To put things into perspective, Google receives an average of 2 resumes per minute or 20,000 resumes per week, according to The New York Times (which works out to 2 resumes per minute).
 So, even if your resume is in tip-top shape and you have the perfect qualifications for the job, there’s a chance that your resume may never even get looked at.
 That’s where networking comes in.
 You just may end up shaking hands with a person who can help you land a job.” – Expanding Your Job Search Network